fanghaolei/fanghaolei.github.io/Missing-Values-in-R.md

 > class(c(2, NA))
 [1] "numeric"
 ```
-You can also coerce itself it other types:
+You can also coerce itself into other types:

 ```R
 > class(as.numeric(NA))